Donald Attig

 Donald Attig (born February 2, 1936) is an American inventor, naval architect, entrepreneur, and yachtsman.
-He is known for traveling long distances without an engine on Ireland’s inland waterways and for setting boating benchmark records.
+He has completed long distance voyages without an engine on Ireland's inland waterways.

 Early life and career

 Attig was born on February 2, 1936, in Pontiac, Illinois.
-He was educated at St. Mary's Grade School, Pontiac Township High School, and Eureka College.
-In his twenties, he was cruising in a self-built powerboat.
-He was among the first to make a journey on the Illinois River from Seneca to New Orleans.
+He attended St. Mary's Grade School, Pontiac Township High School, and Eureka College.
+In his twenties, he cruised in a powerboat he built himself and was among the first to make the journey on the Illinois River from Seneca to New Orleans.
 After reaching New Orleans, he sailed along the Gulf Coast, eventually crossing the Gulf of Mexico to St. Petersburg, Florida.